JuliusFrontzek/ad_meal_prep_control/README.md

 - Executed using IPopt 3.14.16 with solver MA27 of the Harwell Subroutine Library

 ## Troubleshooting
+### run code with HSL solvers
+- David specified the exact location of the HSL solver in mpc.py, see 'nlpsol_opts', and then path under 'ipopt.hsllib'
+- this might produce errors, then try leaving out the 'ipopt.hsllib' statement
+- the solver is then searched in the default directory.

 ### Plotting
 If the Matplotlib based plot does not show up, try installing the GUI backend tk, e.g.
 ```